feimosi/frameworks-code-comparison/README.md

 ### AngularJS

-Interpolation is the process of data-binding values on the AngularJS `scope` to values in the HTML.
+Interpolation is the process of data-binding values in the AngularJS `scope` to values in the HTML.
 You can read more on the [official documentation](https://docs.angularjs.org/guide/interpolation):

-Let's say we have a value `heroImageUrl` on our scope that is defined as `superman.jpg`.
-(We use `ng-src` here instead of the regular `src` attribute so that Angular can set it up.
-If you just you source, the browser will try to load the image before Angular has a chance to interpolate.)
+Let's say we have a value `heroImageUrl` in our scope that is defined as `superman.jpg`.
+(We use `ng-src` here instead of the regular `src` attribute so that AngularJS can set it up.
+If you just use `src`, the browser will try to load the image before AngularJS has a chance to interpolate.)

-The following HTML
+The following HTML:

 ```html
 <p><img ng-src="images/{{heroImageUrl}}"> is the <i>interpolated</i> image.</p>
 ```

-will render to
+will render to:

 ```html
 <p><img ng-src="images/superman.jpg"> is the <i>interpolated</i> image.</p>
 ```

 You can interpolate more complicated values within the curly braces.
-For example, `{{ getVal() }}` will interpolate to the return value of the function `getVal`.
+For example, `{{getVal()}}` will interpolate to the return value of the function `getVal`.

-Another way to "bind" data is to use `ng-bind`.
+Another way to "bind" data is to use `ng-bind`:

 ```html
 <label>Enter name: <input type="text" ng-model="name"></label><br>
 Hello <span ng-bind="name"></span>!
 ```
-In this example, whatever is typed into the input will be placed on the `name` variable on the scope.
-The `ng-bind` will cause the content of the span to be updated to be the value of `name`. whenever the input changed.
+In this example, whatever is typed into the input will be placed under the `name` variable in the scope.
+The `ng-bind` will cause the content of the span to be updated to be the value of `name` whenever the input changes.
 See the full example [here](https://docs.angularjs.org/api/ng/directive/ngBind).

 ### Angular

 Angular is similar to AngularJS.
 You can read more on the [official documentation](https://angular.io/guide/template-syntax#interpolation----).

-`{{color}}` Will still interpolate to `red`.
+`{{color}}` will still interpolate to `red`.

-However, Angular has the topic of choosing Property Binding or Interpolation (read more here [official documentation](https://angular.io/guide/template-syntax#property-binding-or-interpolation)).
+However, in a lot of cases Angular offers the choice of Property Binding or Interpolation (read more here [official documentation](https://angular.io/guide/template-syntax#property-binding-or-interpolation)).

-Say you have a `heroImageUrl` that you wish to set.
+Lets say you have a `heroImageUrl` that you wish to set:

 ```html
 <p><img src="images/{{heroImageUrl}}"> is the <i>interpolated</i> image.</p>
 <p><img [src]="'images/' + heroImageUrl"> is the <i>property bound</i> image.</p>
 ```

 Both of these methods will work the same.
-Angular suggest to pick whichever your team picks as its coding style.
+The official Angular documentation suggests to pick whichever your team picks as its coding style.

 The property bound style is analogous to the `ng-bind` strategy used above.